runeasgar/docker_drupal_stack/README.md

 ## Known problems
 * MODERATE: Loading Apache's apache2.conf and 000-default.conf files into the web from the repo decouples it from potential (albeit unlikely) apache2 updates.
-* ???: I'm noticing that git isn't capturing several necessary empty directories.
+* ???: I'm noticing that git isn't capturing some necessary empty directories.
 I'm not sure how docker would react to these not being there.
 * MODERATE: Because I'm explicitly naming containers (e.g., to enable Varnish to talk to Apache), you can't spin up more than one of these stacks on a docker host.
 Aside from being an inconvenience to end-users, it's also annoying for my testing purposes.